 Long seat bottoms in the Ram 2500 offer an easy-chair experience.
 Interior space is plentiful, especially in the Quad Cab.
 Overall, the Ram 2500 doesn't feel much like a typical heavy-duty pickup.
 Back to top

-Ram 3500 powertrains are similar to the 2500 series, which means buyers have a choice of a 330-hp, 5.7-liter Hemi V-8 or a newly optional Cummins 6.7-liter turbo-diesel inline-six that replaces the 5.9-liter inline-six-cylinder diesel starting in January 2007.
+Ram 3500 powertrains are similar to the 2500 series, which means buyers have a choice of a 330-hp, 5.7-liter Hemi V-8 or an optional Cummins 6.7-liter turbo-diesel inline-six.
 Regular-cab Ram 3500 models have dual rear wheels, but Quad Cab pickups can have single or dual rear wheels.
-A remote starter is optional for 2007, and a new chassis cab model is offered.
+The SXT model is new for 2008 and includes chrome bumpers, speed control, keyless entry and power locks, windows and mirrors.
 Back to top

 Dodge calls the Ram Mega Cab model the longest-cab pickup truck ever.
 Measuring 111.1 inches long, the cab offers 71 cubic feet of cargo volume (7.6 cubic feet behind the rear seat).
 Dodge also claims the Ram Mega Cab has, at 44.2 inches, the most second-row legroom in its class.
 Built on a 160.5-inch wheelbase, the Mega Cab model stretches to 247.7 inches long overall.
 Either the 345-hp Hemi V-8 or the turbo-diesel engine can be installed.
-YES Essentials stain-, odor- and static-resistant seat fabric is new for 2007, and a remote starter is newly optional.
+Cloth seats are covered with YES Essentials stain-, odor- and static-resistant seat fabric, and a remote starter is optional.
 Back to top

 People Who Viewed this Car Also Viewed